PxslGames/Aura/README.md

 ## Usage

-1. Clone or download the repository.
+1. Download "Aura.zip" from the latest release.
+2. Once "Aura.zip" has downloaded, Right-Click on it and select "Extract All"
-2. Run the batch file to launch 𝒜𝓊𝓇𝒶.
+3. Now, run Aura.bat to launch 𝒜𝓊𝓇𝒶.
-3. Navigate through the menu options using numerical inputs.
+4. Navigate through the menu options using numerical inputs.
-4. Enjoy the convenience of 𝒜𝓊𝓇𝒶's utilities and features.
+5. Enjoy the convenience of 𝒜𝓊𝓇𝒶's utilities and features.

 ## Instructions